 A quotation would normally be sent if a customer makes an enquiry, or if they want to find out more about a product or service.
 A proforma invoice is sent if a customer has committed to a purchase, but cannot be sent a true invoice because the final details of the sale are not certain.

 Like quotations, estimates are sent to customers who enquire about a product or service.
 However, a quotation requires clear paraments (time, labour, raw materials, etc.) and relatively stable costs, which means that some businesses cannot give quotations because it simply isn’t possible to give a fixed price.

 Instead of issuing a quotation, these businesses would issue an estimate, which is a non-binding approximation of what a job is likely to cost.

 Quotations in Debitoor

 Send professional, personalised quotations with Debitoor invoicing software.
-With our automatic templates, creating and sending quotes is fast and simple.
-Fill in your customer’s details, add the products or services, and add notes or terms as necessary.
+With our automatic quotation templates, creating and sending quotes is fast and simple.
+Simply fill in your customer’s details, add your products and prices, then click send!

 When you send a quotation, you’ll be notified when it has been viewed or accepted by the customer.
 You can then turn an accepted quote into an invoice with just a few clicks.